cscanlin/Super-Simple-VLOOKUP-in-Python/README.md

       print vlookup.vlookup(lookup_value,'example.csv',2)
-      print vlookup.list_vlookup(lookup_list,'example.csv',3)
+      print vlookup.vlookup(lookup_list,'example.csv',3)

-There are currently two seperate funtions: vlookup, and list lookup.

-vlookup takes a string as the first argument, and list_lookup takes a list (surpised?).
-They both then take a csv file from the same directory as the table array, and then a column index number to lookup on.
+vlookup takes either a string or a list as the first argument.
+It then takes a csv file from the same directory as the table array, and then a column index number to lookup on.

-The major difference is that the csv file is opened once each function call so the list_lookup is much more efficient for looking up many things.
-Keep in mind the csv is opened EVERY time the either funtion is called which could get a bit slow if used in a loop.
+The csv file is opened once each function call so the list lookup is much more efficient for looking up many things.
+Keep in mind the csv is opened EVERY time the funtion is called which could make things a bit slow if used in a loop.

 It works by creating a list of lists from the csv where each row is it's own list.
 It then creates a dictionary with the first list item as the key, and the value based on the column index input.
 Finally, it returns the value as a list or string.